Varnern23/TournamentSimulation/README.md

 ## 📈 Future Improvements

 * Add support for additional games
-* Implement tournament visualization dashboard
+* Implement tournament visualization via JavaFX
+* Introduce an account system and a database backing
-* Introduce persistence (database storage)
+* Introduce a chat function for spectators
-* Improve bot strategy complexity
+* Allow the ability to gamble a fake currency on tournament results

 ---